sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ### sg db add-user

-Create an admin sourcegraph user.
+Create an admin sourcegrah user.

-Run 'sg db add-user -name bob' to create an admin user whose email is bob@sourcegraph.com.
+Run 'sg db add-user -username bob' to create an admin user whose email is bob@sourcegraph.com.
 The password will be printed if the operation succeeds

 Flags: